ShivamTripathi028/rak-chatbot-backend/product-categories/wistrio/rak10714/quickstart.md

 - [RAK10714 LTE-M, NB-IoT, GSM cellular and LoRaWAN Development Board](https://store.rakwireless.com/collections/wisblock-solutions?utm_source=wisblocksolutions&utm_medium=Document&utm_campaign=BuyFromStore)
 - USB-C Cable
-- Li-Ion 3.7&nbsp;V rechargeable battery
+- Li-Ion 3.7 V rechargeable battery
-- 5&nbsp;V Solar Panel (optional)
+- 5 V Solar Panel (optional)
 - Nano SIM card if you are using the Blues.IO Notecard in a region that is not supported by the eSIM of the Notecard.
 You can check the coverage on the [Blues.IO Coverage Overview](https://dev.blues.io/datasheets/notecard-datasheet/note-wbex-500/?&_gl=1*1lmj2te*_ga*MTA3NTk4Nzc2My4xNjg5NzI0NjI3*_ga_PJ7RGMWWBX*MTY5NTk3MTA1MS4xNjUuMS4xNjk1OTcxMDcwLjQxLjAuMA..&_ga=2.90494298.1734536464.1695971059-1075987763.1689724627#cellular-service)

 ### Software